delph-in/pydelphin/CONTRIBUTING.md

 The easiest way to contribute to PyDelphin is to try it out and enter bug reports and feature requests.
-If you're contributing code, fork the repository and make pull requests to the `develop` branch.
+If you're contributing code, fork the repository and make pull requests to the `main` branch.

 ## Filing issues